TendaiShoko/TendaiShoko/README.md

 ### 🚀 About Me

-I'm a **Data Scientist** with over **5 years of experience** specializing in **Python, MLSecOps, and Artificial Intelligence**.
+I'm a **Data Scientist** with over **5 years of experience** specialising in **Python, MLSecOps, and Artificial Intelligence**.
 My expertise in leveraging **machine learning** and **generative AI** to solve real-world problems and drive impactful change across industries.

 Currently, as a **Senior Data Scientist**, I'm leading the development and maintenance of **high-impact ML and generative AI systems** across different sectors.
 My work focuses on adopting AI technologies to streamline business processes and improve decision-making.
-Using **AWS, Azure, and Google Cloud** services, I design and optimize **batch and real-time data pipelines**, ensuring seamless integration and analysis for internal clients.
+Using **AWS, Azure, and Google Cloud** services, I design and optimise **batch and real-time data pipelines**, ensuring seamless integration and analysis for internal clients.
 I'm also a key player in design discussions and documentation, using tools like **Confluence and JIRA** to foster clear communication within and across teams.

 ---